Facing the complex UK asylum system without a support network of family and friends is especially hard on parents with young children.

 We helped Farid apply for the financial support he is entitled to while his case is pending.

-We also helped the couple submit a request to be housed and financially supported as a family and worked alongside lawyers and social workers to gather evidence in support of their case.
+We helped the couple submit a request to be housed and financially supported as a family and worked alongside lawyers and social workers to gather evidence in support of their case.

 After sending six reminders, we finally heard back from the authorities.
 They were unwilling to let Farid live with his wife and children because of the couple’s previous arguments.
 We worked with lawyers and social workers to immediately respond to these concerns.